conestack/plumber/README.rst

 at the beginning we probably need to create another class that uses the plumbing which will be put between the bases and the newly created class.

+rnix idea: if a plumbing class has a non-decorated method it builds an end point

 Signature of _next function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~